javiserna/Rotation-models-CTTS/readme.md

 **Usage:**

-1. Specify the stellar parameters, including mass, rotation period, accretion rate, disk temperature, and magnetic field strength.
+1. Specify the stellar parameters, including mass, rotation period, accretion rate, disk lifetime, and magnetic field strength.
 2. Run the `Rotational_model` function to obtain time-dependent rotational evolution data.
 3. Analyze and visualize the results using the returned arrays.